 When the city exhales, it happens in specific places.
 The park on Sunday is where families claim the same picnic spots their parents used.
 The Montreal Museum of Fine Arts is where you get quiet and a reset.
 These aren’t just parks and galleries; they’re where residents go when work gets loud, when apartments feel small, and when you need ideas for Montreal day trips that trade noise for water or trees.
 Living on an island in the St. Lawrence River, you need that reminder.

-Mount Royal Park: Where Everyone Goes on Sunday
+Mont Royal Park: Where Everyone Goes on Sunday

 The loop is the reset button.
-The Mount Royal Chalet terrace gets views without the crush, and the lawn turns picnics into afternoons.
+The Mont Royal Chalet terrace gets views without the crush, and the lawn turns picnics into afternoons.
 I learned to skate at the lake while my dad laughed from the sidelines.
 In winter, the water freezes into a rink that teaches balance to kids and patience to parents.
 It is free, it is central, and it is where the city goes to remember itself.

 Old Port Skating Rink in Winter